 Marie collects cookbooks and recipes.
 She has several file cabinets filled with recipes

 recipe for soufflé.
 She has dozens.
 And she'll have a whole section devoted only to egg

 whites, for instance -- how to separate them, how to beat them and things to do with

 them.
 She has a whole card catalog that she devised.
 The whole thing's perfectly

 organized.
 Once, I remember, I just happened to say something about matzo ball soup.

 Before I knew it, Marie had boned up on the subject, read everything she could find on

 it, and we were eating the most fantastic matzo ball soup I'd ever tasted.

-~ Jack Lord
+~ Jack Lord (31)

 Marie's Brother, Florian